biodosetools-team/biodosetools/.github/issue_template.md

-### Bug report/feedback
+### Technical details

 - Version:
 - Assessment:
 - Module:

+### Issue description

 Describe what issue or problem you are experiencing on the application.

-**Please attach an image if it helps to visualize the problem.**